Methods and data standards

 Overview

-eOceans is a scalable, interoperable data, analytics, reporting, and publication system designed to support standardized observation, integration, and synthesis of environmental, biological, socio-economic, and anthropogenic data across land, freshwater, coastal, and marine systems.
+eOceans is a scalable, interoperable data, analytics, reporting, and publication system designed to support standardized observation, integration, and synthesis of environmental, biological, socio-economic, and anthropogenic data across urban, terrestrial, public health, industrial, and aquatic systems.

 The system is designed to align with established principles of open science, FAIR data (Findable, Accessible, Interoperable, Reusable), CARE principles (Collective Benefit, Authority to Control, Responsibility, and Ethics), and observational best practices, while enabling flexibility for diverse monitoring, baseline, assessment, and scientific programs operating across jurisdictions, sectors, and spatial scales.